| | | |

 enjoy such as cigars, wild animals,

+or piano music.
 One may think of an art collector

 as a rich person who has the money